ZMT-Creative/md-view/README.md

 The application may have a delay at startup.
 This delay may be caused by Windows Defender.
 See [my comment in Electron issue #29868](https://github.com/electron/electron/issues/29868#issuecomment-869049066) and [this StackOverflow question](https://stackoverflow.com/questions/67982430/windows-defender-slowing-down-electron-startup).
 Other virus scanner may also cause a delay.

-As a workaround to remove this delay, you can add the path to the `mdview.exe` to the exclusion list of your virus scanner.
+As a workaround to remove this delay, you can add the path to the `md-view.exe` to the exclusion list of your virus scanner.
 The default installation path of the setup file are:

-- `C:\Program Files\mdview` for system wide installation
+- `C:\Program Files\md-view` for system wide installation
-- `%appdata%\..\Local\Programs\mdview` for installation in the user account (non elevated)
+- `%appdata%\..\Local\Programs\md-view` for installation in the user account (non elevated)

 ### Build error ERR_ELECTRON_BUILDER_CANNOT_EXECUTE (development)